ethanlim05/CW/README.md

 - Win Condition: The game is won when a tile with the value 2048 appears.
 - Game Over Detection: The game ends when no more valid moves are possible.
 - Score Calculation: Points are awarded when tiles merge, with the value of the new tile added to the score.
+- Animated Tile Appearance: New tiles now appear with a smooth scaling animation.
+- Animated Tile Movement: Tiles smoothly slide to their new positions when moved.

 # Implemented but Not Working Properly